Business Owner - Tim Hortons 2130/3737/9710

 Barb’s future plans are to write a book, obtain her Master’s degree, and learn how to take naps.

 Clark has Down syndrome.
 He is the youngest of our 4 wonderful children.

 He has had serious medical and developmental issues since he was born.
 He has had heart surgery, hernia repair, leukemia and has had dozens of medical tests, dental surgeries and continues to see specialists at the Stollery in Edmonton.

-He also has developmental delays and over the years has received speech therapy, occupational therapy, physical therapy and behavioral therapy.
+He also has developmental delays, apraxia of speech and is considered non-verbal.
+Over the years, Clark has received speech therapy, occupational therapy, physical therapy and behavioral therapy.

 Raising a child with any disability, condition or special need, is both a blessing and a challenge.
 A challenge for the obvious reasons, and a blessing because you don’t know the depths of success and joy until you see your him overcoming some of those challenges.
 Such as new found friendships and some spontaneous words and sentences.

 Our family has been challenged and pushed beyond typical limits.
 As a family we have grown tremendously and developed an understanding, acceptance and empathy for others in a way we never would have, it it were not for Clark.

 So many people comment on my patience and understanding but to be brutally honest I’m just like the next mom in many ways.
 Sometimes I get cranky, my children irritate me, and sometimes I answer their question of "mom where are you?" with "your mom has gone to Hawaii - by herself!"

 Despite my being a former teacher and administrator we have had challenges with his education and getting the programming he required.
 I do not want others to have the same struggle as we did.
 I always knew we had to be his advocate but what I did not know was that it was going to be THAT hard.

 So I became a mom with a mission...